Feeds:

 Apr 13: 3rd week: Carlo Levi & WW2 & fascism.
 Christ Stopped at Eboli

 Apr 20: 4th week: Christ Stopped at Eboli.
-1943: German take-over, Willing Executioners & Iris Origo’s diary.
+1943: German take-over, Willing Executioners, the Risorgimento, roots of fascism.

 Apr 27: 5th week: Holocaust Memoirs.
 An excerpt from Charlotte Delbo’s Auschwitz and After.
+Iris Origo’s Diary.
 Primo Levi, Post-WW 2 Italy.
 Begin The Periodic Table

 May 4: 6th week: The Periodic Table.

-Apr 11: 7th week: Post WW2 Italy: Neo-realistic film: Vittoria De Sica’s The Bicycle Thief (steams online at Amazon Prime).
+May 11: 7th week: Post WW2 Italy: Neo-realistic film: Vittoria De Sica’s The Bicycle Thief (steams online at Amazon Prime, Criterion Collection &c) .
 Elena Ferrante & My Brilliant Friend

 Suggested direct supplementary reading: